fbarroso24/comp20-fbarroso/messages/README.md

 --
 1) Identify what aspects of the work have been correctly implemented and what have not.<br/>

-	Navigating to <a href=http://tuftsdev.github.io/comp20-fbarroso/messages/>http://tuftsdev.github.io/comp20-fbarroso/messages</a>
-	will parse the json data located in data.json and add each message object to the messages section in the order in which they appear in data.json.
+	Navigating to http://tuftsdev.github.io/comp20-fbarroso/messages will parse the json data located in data.json and add each message object to the messages section in the order in which they appear in data.json.

 	Alternatively, I was also able to test it locally by running the following command.